-In this article, we illustrated how Network Director automated the deployment of Single Home Junos Fusion with hybrid (standalone and cluster) satellites by automating various aspects that are required in deploying the Junos Fusion.
+This article illustrates how Network Director automates the deployment of single-home Junos Fusion with hybrid (standalone and cluster) satellites by automating various aspects that are required in deploying the Junos Fusion.
 In summary, Network Director:

-- Provided a cabling plan to the user to make the connections between the agregration and satellite devices
+• Provides a cabling plan to the user to make the connections between the aggregation and satellite devices

 • Automates the satellite device configuration by pushing the configuration as satellite capable devices are connected to the configured cascade ports on the aggregation device